 You do have the option of placing your e-waste out to be collected during annual council rubbish collection, however, keep in mind that you should erase all data off the equipment if it is still able to be operated.
 People will often take on monitors or computer parts that are left out for pickup.

 Otherwise, get in touch with a waste disposal or skip bin hire company that provide e-waste recycling services.
 They will take care of everything including pick up, transport and sorting through the e-waste and disposing of it correctly.
-You can speak to a bin hire service in Melbourne today if you have any further questions.
+You can speak to the waste management expert at Metropolitan Bin Hire, a bin hire service in Melbourne today if you have any further questions.